sharkdp/shell-functools/README.md

 *A collection of functional programming tools for the shell.*

 This project provides higher order functions like `map` and `filter` as simple command-line tools.
-Following the UNIX philosophy, these commands are designed to be chained with pipes.
-A large collection of functions such as `basename`, `replace`, `capitalize`, `is_dir` and many more are provided as arguments to these commands.
+Following the UNIX philosophy, these commands are designed to be composed via pipes.
+A large collection of functions such as `basename`, `replace`, `contains` or `is_dir` are provided as arguments to these commands.

 ## Demo